-Appendix C: 2019 Trapping, Mating, and Sampling Protocols at LFH
+Appendix C: 2021 Sorting, Sampling and Mating Protocols at LFH

 LFH may start up the volunteer trap if a shortfall of females or males being collected at LGR happens.
 If volunteer trap is started, staff will try to high grade for larger adults.
+All fish trapped and retained for broodstock will be held in a separate adult raceway(s) for spawning so they can be accounted for during spawning by trapping location at the end of the season.